 6. Hector Camacho: In the early years, “Macho” Camacho developed an unrivaled knack for the preening and posturing of a most cocky young fighter.
 With his crazy costumes, flamboyant style, and shouts of “It’s Macho Time!” the young Camacho displayed a distinct brand of Puerto Rican cockiness.
 He became a bit more humble after Edwin Rosario and Julio Cesar Chavez got done with him, but by then he had earned his spot on this list.

-5. Floyd Mayweather Jr. The current king of cockiness, Pretty Boy Floyd has taken the art of overbearing arrogance to new lows with his Youtube rants, burning money in public, race-baiting and homophobic comments, not to mention his flouting of the rules of the sport with his cheap shots of Gatti and Ortiz.
-And then immediately after his ring performances we get his trash-talk interviews where he mocks everyone, verbally abuses 80-year-old men, and declares himself the greatest fighter of all time.
+5. Floyd Mayweather Jr. “Money Mayweather” took the art of overbearing arrogance to new lows with his Youtube rants, burning money in public, race-baiting and homophobic comments, not to mention his flouting of the rules of the sport with his cheap shots of Gatti and Ortiz.
+And then immediately after his ring performances we got his trash-talk interviews where he mocked everyone, verbally abused 80-year-old men, and declared himself the greatest fighter of all time.
 Classy?
 No. Cocky?
 You bet.